lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Sliding windows inherently amplify load; evaluate whether logical correctness allows reducing overlap.
 - Always test changes on representative traffic and monitor task-level metrics after deploy.

-If you want, tell me:
-- your aggregation query (window size, sliding or tumbling, grouping keys), and sample distribution (top counts), and I’ll propose a concrete salting/repartition config and estimated salt factor.

 ## How do you handle partition evolution in sinks and avoid excessive small files in long-running jobs?
 Short answer: use a table format that supports streaming + compaction (Delta/Hudi/Iceberg) and control how many output tasks/files you produce per micro-batch (or run periodic compaction).
 For partition evolution handle partition writes via the table/catalog or do per-batch partition-aware writes (foreachBatch) with dynamic overwrite.
 Combine these techniques to avoid huge numbers of tiny files in long-running streams.